 Can you help with Essex Record Office's oral history project?

 'Communicating Connections' is an oral history based community heritage project funded by the National Lottery Heritage Fund, with contributions from Essex 2020 and the Friends of Historic Essex.
 It will explore the heritage of the Marconi Company, a telecommunications and engineering company based in Chelmsford, by collecting and archiving oral history interviews with past employees of the company.
 Chelmsford is known locally as the 'birthplace of radio', so we want to share this heritage with the local and wider community.

-We're looking for 6 volunteer oral history interviewers to conduct 30 interviews in total with veterans of the Marconi Company.
 Full training in oral history interviewing will be provided by the Oral History Society and further support will be available throughout the project so there's no need for prior oral history experience.

 Volunteer recruitment pack can be found here: